vuepress-theme-hope/vuepress-theme-hope/docs/copyright2/src/config.md

 - If you prefer the first one, you should set `canonical` to `https://myblog.com`
 - If you prefer the second one, you should set `canonical` to `https://blog.com/username/`

-So copyright message triggered by copying content on another site also points to your preferred site.
+So copyright message triggered on another site also points to your preferred site.

 :::